emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

 In practice there's a few differences from the Firefox setup.
 On Firefox:

  * The C++ code is not built from `build.rs` (as you may imagine).
- * `cbindgen` is ran as a CLI tool, because of that.
+ * `cbindgen` is run as a CLI tool, because of that.
 We need the headers exported independently of the rust build.
  * We have bindings in _both_ directions, actually, so we also use [`rust-bindgen`](https://github.com/rust-lang/rust-bindgen) to be able to